pivotal-cf/docs-pks/_plans.hbs.md

 ![Plan pane configuration, part two](images/plan2b.png)
 {{/ evalExpression }}
 1. Under **Kubelet customization - eviction-hard**, enter threshold limits that Kubelet can use to evict pods when they exceed the limit.
 Enter limits in the format `EVICTION-SIGNAL=QUANTITY`.
 For example, `memory.available=100Mi, nodefs.available=10%, nodefs.inodesFree=5%`.
-  - In offline environments, include `imagefs.available=15%` to prevent the Kubelet garbage collector from deleting images when disk usage is high, as described in [Core Images Deleted by Garbage Collector Are Not Reloaded in TKGI Air-Gapped Environment](https://knowledge.broadcom.com/external/article?articleNumber=380917) in the Broadcom Support Knowledge Base.
+  - In offline environments, include `imagefs.available=15%` to prevent the Kubelet garbage collector from deleting images when disk usage is high, as described in [Core Images Deleted by Garbage Collector Are Not Reloaded in {{ vars.product_short }} Air-Gapped Environment](https://knowledge.broadcom.com/external/article?articleNumber=380917) in the Broadcom Support Knowledge Base.
   - For more information about eviction thresholds, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/#hard-eviction-thresholds).
   <p class="note warning"><strong>WARNING</strong>: Use the Kubelet customization fields with caution.
 If you enter values that are invalid or that exceed the limits the system supports, Kubelet might fail to start.
 If Kubelet fails to start, you cannot create clusters.</p>
 {{# evalExpression "current_page.data.windowsclusters == true"}}